quaoz/minecraft-stuff/Mod Recommendations.md

 ### Incompatibilities:

 These mods are incompatible with each other so you will have to choose **one** set, they are compatible with all of the other mods not in this section.
+Basically pick either Iris, Canvas or Sodium and then add any of the mods from [this section](https://github.com/xX-poggers-Xx/minecraft-stuff/blob/main/Mod%20Recommendations.md#the-rest-of-the-mods).

-Iris and canvas are both works in progress so **expect them to break**, if you can't get iris to work then I'd recommend using canvas as it offers a more stable option.
+Iris and Canvas are both works in progress so **expect them to break**, if you can't get iris to work then I'd recommend using canvas as it offers a more stable option.

 #### Iris and Sodium:

-Iris is intended to be a replacement for optifine which maintains compatibility with optifine shaders.
+Iris is intended to be a replacement for Optifine which maintains compatibility with Optifine shaders.
 It is still a work in progress and many shaders don't yet work or only partially work.
+[BSL](https://www.bitslablab.com/bslshaders/), [Complementary Shaders](https://www.curseforge.com/minecraft/customization/complementary-shaders), [Sildur's Vibrant Shaders](https://sildurs-shaders.github.io/), and [XorDev's Shaderpacks](https://github.com/XorDev/Minecraft-Shaderpacks) work for the most part under Iris.
+Shadows are not yet implemented in the main Iris repository.

-[Sildurs Shaders](https://sildurs-shaders.github.io/) are one of the few shaders that work almost fully however others, like BSL, are near to working.
-Iris is not yet production ready so you have to compile it yourself which is fairly simple.
-See [here](https://gist.github.com/xX-poggers-Xx/cdfccab0ee796870948d6affea5d3cdc) for a guide to compiling iris.
+ Iris is not yet production ready so you have to compile it yourself.

 To use shaders you need to edit `iris.properties` in the config folder in your minecraft folder.
-You will want to change the line that says `shaderPack=(internal)` to `shaderPack=the name of your shader pack` (e.g. `shaderPack=Sildurs Vibrant Shaders Volumetric Lighting.zip`).
+You will want to change the line that says `shaderPack=(internal)` to `shaderPack=the name of your shader pack` (e.g. `shaderPack=Sildurs Vibrant Shaders.zip`).
 Alternatively the starline fork has a shader pack selection UI so you just put the shaders in the shaderpacks folder in your minecraft directory and then select them by going into `mods > iris > configure` (assuming you have mod menu installed).

-I'd recommend using sodium alongside iris as it significantly improves the performance far beyond what was possible with optifine and doesn't take too much extra effort to set up.
+I'd recommend using sodium alongside iris as it significantly improves the performance far beyond what was possible with Optifine and doesn't take too much extra effort to set up.

 |                               Mod Name                               |                                                Description                                                |                                                                                              Links                                                                                               |                                                          Any thing else                                                          |
 |:--------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------:|